Previous SharePoint setup

 Add SharePoint-specific permissions to the parent app

 Using the app created during Microsoft 365 setup, add the following permissions.
-For why Glean needs each scope and what breaks without it (useful when briefing your security team), see Required permissions in the overview.
+For why Glean needs each scope and what breaks without it (useful when briefing your security team), see Required permissions.

 - Sign into the Azure portal.